F3real/F3real.github.io/content/picoCTF2017_Lvl2_Shells.md

 picoCTF is another interesting CTF competition found at [https://2017.picoctf.com/](https://2017.picoctf.com)

-We will take a look at one of binary exploitation challenges, Shells.
+We will take a look at one of the binary exploitation challenges, Shells.

 >How much can a couple bytes do?
 Use [shells](https://webshell2017.picoctf.com/static/8ee8b9f60eb42472a741748770af94ff/shells) !
 [Source](https://webshell2017.picoctf.com/static/8ee8b9f60eb42472a741748770af94ff/shells.c).
 Connect on shell2017.picoctf.com:55049.